A New measure of income inequality: Estimation and Asymptotic properties

 \section{Estimation and Asymptotic properties}

 We discuss two different methods for finding the estimators of $GIM(v)$; one based on U-statistics and another based on the empirical distribution function.
-In the first case, since $GIM(v)$ is defined as the ratio of two quantities involving the expectation of a function of random variables, finding an unbiased estimator based on a U-statistic is quite easy.
-In this method studying the asymptotic properties of the estimators are simple and straight forward.
-We refer to Xu (2007) for a detailed discussion of the estimation of different inequality measures based on U-statistics.
-In the second case, the Generalized Inequality Measure is expressed as an integral of a quantity involving the underlying distribution function, which is then estimated by replacing the distribution function with the empirical distribution function.
+In the first case, since $GIM(v)$ is defined as the ratio of two quantities involving the expectation of a function of random variables, finding a U-statistics-based estimator is quite straightforward and studying the asymptotic properties of the estimator is simple.
+Xu (2007) gives a detailed discussion of the estimation of different inequality measures based on U-statistics.

+In the second method, the GIM is expressed as an integral of a quantity involving the underlying distribution function, which is then estimated by replacing the distribution function with the empirical distribution function.
 Studying the asymptotic properties of these estimators is not simple and requires several algebraic manipulations.
-Since the empirical distribution function is a consistent and sufficient estimator of the cumulative distribution function, this method has its own relevance.
+Since the empirical distribution function is a consistent and sufficient estimator of the cumulative distribution function, this method has its relevance.